 - Experience designing, implementing, and presenting your work

-- Selected scholars receive up to $4,000 of summer research funding
+- Selected scholars receive up to $4,400 of summer research funding

 Funding for projects can be used to support housing, food, equipment, books, copying and printing, travel, and/or any materials you need to complete your project.

-2022-23 Timeline
+2024-25 Timeline

-September | In Person Information Sessions:
+September | In Person Information Sessions

-September | Sept.
-23: Holster Scholar Fall Symposium - 8:45AM-12:00PM in Konover Auditorium.
+September | September 20: Holster Scholars Program 2024 Fall Symposium - 9:00AM-12:00PM in Konover Auditorium.
 Public Welcome!
-This is an Honors Event (#UHLevent10060), and prospective Holster Scholars are strongly encouraged to attend one or more panels.
+This is an Honors Event (#UHLevent10840), and prospective Holster Scholars are strongly encouraged to attend one or more panels.
 There's no better way to get a sense of what a Holster Scholar project entails than to see the current Scholars present their work. |

-Entire Month: Interested students should be working actively on their applications.
-All prospective applicants should schedule an appointment with Dr. Vin Moscardelli (vin.moscardelli@uconn.edu or via Nexus) to discuss their applications, mentor selection strategies, personal statements, etc. |
+October | Entire Month: Interested students should be working actively on their applications.
+All prospective applicants should schedule an appointment with Dr. Vin Moscardelli via Nexus to discuss their applications, mentor selection strategies, personal statements, etc. |

 November | Nov.
-10: Application Deadline.
+14: Application Deadline.
 The application will include a brief personal statement; a research proposal; additional prompts about what students hope to gain/learn from the experience, a letter from a HS teacher, counselor, or mentor; and a preliminary recommendation from a UConn faculty member. |

 Spring Semester |

 Holster Scholar Finalists take a one-credit proposal development and research preparation course.
-(The Spring 2023 course - UNIV-1730 - is currently scheduled to meet on Thursday afternoons from 3:30-5:30; please consider scheduling around this block if your application is still pending at the time of pre-registration.) |
+The Spring 2025 course - UNIV-1730 - is currently scheduled to meet in person on Thursday afternoons from 3:30-5:30 on the Storrs campus; please consider scheduling around this block if your application is still pending at the time of pre-registration.
+If you're selected as a Finalist, you will be auto-enrolled in this section in January. |

 Final proposals due.
 All Finalists will be interviewed by the selection committee after spring break. |